polinaidu007/MachineLearning-Udacity-Final-Project/README.md

 After loading the dataset, I have used various functions to get familiar with the data and visualized it using some tools in python(matplotlib,pandas,seaborn).
 After getting a good idea on the data distribution of each attribute and checking null values and correlation betweeen attributes next step is data pre processing.
 I've changed my target class to integer values (0 and 1) and standardised values in the dataset.
-I have also used PCA for dimentionality reduction.
+Used PCA for visualization.
 Lastly I've compared various supervised learning models using different metrics.
 Analyzed their performances using box-plots.